U.S. agency needs new powers to protect local news industry - senator | Business

 This month, Google said it planned to pay $1 billion to publishers globally for their news over the next three years.
 Google in a statement acknowledged "the traditional news publisher business model is clearly facing enormous challenges, but this report misrepresents Google’s role in the online news ecosystem."

-In March, Facebook said it was making a $100 million investment to support the news industry amid the pandemic.
-Facebook did not comment.
+Facebook said it recognizes "local news is critical to an informed society."
+It added it has "committed $400 million to programs and partnerships with a focus on local news, including $100 million devoted to organizations affected by the COVID-19 pandemic."
 By the end of 2020, total U.S. newspaper revenue is expected to have dropped by about 70% since 2005, while newsroom employment has fallen by 59%, the report said.

 Australia will become the first country to require Facebook and Google to pay for news content provided by domestic media companies under a royalty-style system that will become law this year.
 Legislation is pending in Congress that would give news publishers a four-year safe harbor to negotiate with Facebook, Google and other platforms collecting the bulk online advertising revenue.